-One day in 2007 while taking a solitary walk near Kyoto’s Bamboo Forest, Satoshi Nakamoto stopped to rest by an ancient Sakaki tree.
-Tired from his long walk he quickly dozed off and while sleeping was visited by a shaman who shared with him the secret of how to build a de-centralized cryptocurrency.
+One day in 2007 while taking a solitary walk in Kyoto’s Bamboo Forest, Satoshi Nakamoto stopped to rest by an ancient Sakaki tree.
+Tired from his long walk he quickly dozed off and was visited in a dream by a shaman who shared with him the secret of how to build a de-centralized cryptocurrency.
 Upon waking he rushed home and wrote his legendary white paper “Bitcoin: A Peer to Peer Electronic Cash System“

 Ok, not really.